muguira-james/muguira-james.github.io/_posts/2018-10-09-A-Cucumber-Testing-in-Java.markdown

 categories: "Programming"
 tags: "Cucumber"
 ---
+Use Cucumber + JUint and Behavior Driven Development

 ## Introduction

 Let’s continue with our testing exercise.
 The last post described how to add unit test cases to a java class.
 It used the various tools and annotations available in JUnit 5.0 to validate the behavior of the java class at a very low level.
 This project is going to change it up and work with higher-level test concepts.
 We are going to be working in Behavior Driven Development (BDD) and creating Feature Files in the Gherkin testing language.